Welcome to the Annual General Meeting of shareholders of Elekta AB (publ)

 Point 21 – Resolution on amendment of the articles of association

 The Board proposes that the Meeting resolves upon the following amendment of the articles of association.

-Proposed new wording of § 7: ”For the purpose of examining the Company’s annual report and financial statements and the administration of the Board of Directors and the President, an auditor shall be appointed.
-The appointment as auditor shall be valid up to the close of the Annual General Meeting held during the fourth financial year after the election of the auditor. ”
+Proposed new wording of § 7: ”For the purpose of examining the Company’s annual report and financial statements and the administration of the Board of Directors and the President, an auditor shall be appointed.”

 The Nomination Committee proposes that the Meeting resolves that a Nomination Committee should be appointed through a procedure whereby the Chairman of the Board, before the end of the second quarter of the financial year, contacts three to five representatives for the, as per the last banking day in September, largest holders of voting rights of A and B shares.
 Those representatives shall together with the Chairman of the Board constitute the Nomination Committee and fulfil its obligations in accordance with the Swedish Code of Corporate Governance (sw.
 Svensk kod för bolagsstyrning).
 The entitlement shall be based on Euroclear Sweden AB’s list of shareholders (by group of owners) on the last banking day in September, and on other reliable information provided to the Company on such date.
 The names of the members of the Nomination Committee shall be published as soon as they have been appointed, however, not later than six months before the next Annual General Meeting.
 The Nomination Committee shall appoint a Chairman of the Nomination Committee among its members.
 The term of office for the Nomination Committee ends when a new Nomination Committee has been appointed.
 No remuneration shall be paid for the performance of the work in the Nomination Committee; however, the Company shall pay all such necessary costs which may arise in the performance of the assignment.